Current purchase price:

 Samwell's memoir, reproduced here in full, was originally published in 1945 as An Infantry Officer with the Eighth Army: The Personal Experiences of an Infantry Officer during the Eighth Army's Campaign though Africa and Sicily.
 Hugh Samwell never saw his book in print.

-Salisbury in the Great War
+Isle of Wight in the Great War

 By: Cyril Cunningham